kevinshea303/Group-3-Project-1/README.md

 - **Trend Observations**: As the vaccination rate increased over time, the **mortality rate** appeared to decrease, suggesting that vaccines may have played a role in reducing deaths.
 - **Vaccination and Deaths**: The vaccination rate and total deaths are inversely correlated in some periods, which supports the hypothesis that the vaccine helped in reducing mortality.
 - **Impact of Vaccination**: Mortality rates decreased at certain points when significant vaccination milestones were reached, suggesting the positive effects of vaccination.
+- **Mental Health Impact: During the pandemic, mental health symptoms, especially anxiety and depression, rose significantly, particularly among young adults (ages 18-29).
+Factors such as social isolation, economic uncertainty, and disruptions to daily life played a role in the mental health crisis.
+Although there was a weak correlation between COVID-19 deaths and mental health crises, it was clear that the broader societal changes due to the pandemic had a profound effect on mental well-being.

 ### Mortality Rates by Vaccination Categories: